Inactionware/uapi.doc/design/r2/dd/Unified Thread Management.md

 	* The real priority value will be decrease (-1) when the scheduling take a task from the queue.
 	* The real priority value will be increase (priority * coeficient) when the scheduling does not take any task from the queue.

-_BAD_: Scan all task queue and increase/decrease the real priority will consume a lot of time.
+==BAD: Scan all task queue and increase/decrease the real priority will consume a lot of time.==

 ### Execution time based scheduling
 * Same priority task will be put in same FIFO queue.